Tips on raising a

 kid" to

 poop out the pup.
-It might temporarily get him all hyped up, but about an hour later he'll be sleeping like a baby.
+It might temporarily get her all hyped up, but about an hour later

 It's good for your kids, too!